pace/bricks/maintenance/health/servicehealthcheck/README.md

     * `/health` => OK and WARN means the service is healthy.
     * `/health/check` => the complete result of the check is added to the response

+## Environment Variables
+`HEALTH_CHECK_INIT_RESULT_ERROR_TTL` : Amount of time to cache the errors that occur in the initialisation of the HealthCheck